elastic/kibana/src/plugins/embeddable/README.md

 Rather than an inheritance-based system with classes, imperative APIs are plain old typescript objects that implement any number of shared interfaces.
 Interfaces are enforced via type guards and are shared via Packages.

 #### Internal state management
 Each embeddable manages its own state.
 This is because the embeddable system allows a page to render a registry of embeddable types that can change over time.
 This makes it untenable for a single page to manage state for every type of embeddable.
 The page is only responsible for persisting and providing the last persisted state to the embeddable on startup.
+For implementation details, see [Embeddable state management exmaple](https://github.com/elastic/kibana/blob/main/examples/embeddable_examples/public/app/state_management_example/state_management_example.tsx).

 ### Key concepts